mikamttr/express-tissea/readme.md

 - [Database Schema](#database-schema)

 ## Features
-- **Transport Line Management**: Create and manage transport lines with associated categories and stops.
+- **Transport Line Management**: Create and manage transport lines, categories and stops.
 - **User Authentication**: Allows users to register and authenticate via JWT (JSON Web Tokens).
 - **Prisma ORM**: Easily manage and interact with the MySQL database using Prisma.
 - **Frontend**: Simple Vue.js frontend integrated with the API, featuring a map display powered by Leaflet and OpenStreetMap.
-- **Environment Variables**: dotenv.
+- **Environment Variables**: Managed with dotenv.

 ## Installation